Lowe's offers to buy Canada's Rona for C$1.8 billion

 Lowe’s operates more than 1,745 stores in North America, including 31 in Canada.
 Bigger rival Home Depot, which has been in Canada more than a decade longer, has 180 Canadian outlets.

-Rona, founded in 1939 by independent hardware stores in Quebec , operates nearly 800 locations and supplies almost 1,500 stores in Canada.
-Its stores are mostly smaller than Lowe’s outlets and many Rona dealers are family businesses with a long history in the network, and a stake in the public company.
+Rona, founded in 1939 by independent hardware stores in Quebec keen to ditch their powerful wholesalers, operates nearly 800 locations and supplies almost 1,500 stores in Canada, most of them smaller than Lowe’s big-box stores.
+Many Rona dealers are family businesses with a long history in the network, and a stake in the public company.

+Lowe’s said in a statement that it would be committed to preserving Rona’s diverse formats.

-“I have read many comments where people said that Lowe’s would not be interested in the smaller format or the dealer businesses.
+“I have read many comments where people said that Lowe’s would not be interested in the smaller format or the dealer businesses (of Rona).
 That is just factually incorrect,” said Robinson.

+Quebec finance minister Raymond Bachand said in a statement he had asked economic development agency Investissement Quebec work out what could be done to counter Lowe’s offer, including “setting up a fund to defend Quebec’s interests.”

+“In due time, we look forward to the opportunity to meet with the government to address any questions or concerns they may have,” Lowe’s said in a statement.

-Rona’s biggest shareholder is pension fund Caisse de dépôt et placement du Québec, which said on Tuesday it had raised its stake in the company to 14.18 percent.
-It said it will evaluate the offer based on the value it creates for its depositors and shareholders, but also factor in the importance of the continuing development of Rona’s Quebec supplier network.
+Pension fund Caisse de dépôt et placement du Québec said it will evaluate the offer based on the value it creates for its depositors and shareholders, but also factor in the importance of the continuing development of Rona’s Quebec supplier network.

+The Caisse held 12.18 percent of Rona’s outstanding shares on June 28, according to Thomson Reuters data.

 Caisse, formed nearly five decades ago by the government of Quebec to manage the funds of the Quebec pension plan, also has a mandate to contribute to the province’s economic development.

+Lowe’s said it would keep Rona’s Canadian head office in Boucherville, just outside Montreal.

+The proposed deal would need approval from Canada’s federal industry ministry, as is the case for any large foreign takeover.

-Speculation about Lowe’s intentions came front and center in early April when one of its top executives told Reuters that Rona was a ”very interesting company.
+Speculation about Lowe’s intentions came front and center in early April when one of the U.S.-based chain’s top executives told Reuters that Rona was a ”very interesting company.

 Rona insisted it was not for sale.